ArcovanBreda/CEConvDL2/blogpost.md

 ### Color Equivariance in Image Classification and impact of hyperparameters

+We will now explore the reproduction of a variation on the main results along with a small insight into the hyperparameters.
+These results are all limited to the Flowers102 dataset since it has the largest color discreptency and the ResNet18 model, aligning with the original paper.
+The results were placed in the appendix of the original paper.
+However, we decided that the reproduction of the figure on one dataset is more insightful than an enormous table.
+The final experiment is an ablation study investigating the impact of varying the number of rotations.
+This aspect is altered across different experiments, highlighting its importance and deserving notice.

 #### Image Classification

 TODO: color equivariant cnns versus vanilla cnns (table 1 but then figure 9)